Folly Beach, SC: Featuring Its Rich History & Homes for Sale

 – 10 May 2020

 Folly Beach is a small community located just eleven miles from historic Charleston on a sea island perched on the Atlantic Ocean.
 Today Folly is a continuous, narrow island southeast of James Island, and stretching from the Stono River inlet to Lighthouse inlet on the east end.
-It’s early history includes legends of shipwrecks, important Civil War heritage, ties to the famous opera Porgy and Bess, and locals’ memories of learning to drive on the beach in the 1940s.
-While attracting nearly a million visitors a year, Folly retains its kitsch character and iconic American surfer vibes.
-Besides beautiful beachfronts, a popular boardwalk, and adjacent seafood restaurants and local bars, Folly boasts varied residential architecture ranging from beautiful beach front custom homes, to small mid-century cottages with porches and historic character.
+It’s early past is tied to Folly Beach history, which includes legends of shipwrecks, important Civil War heritage, ties to the famous opera Porgy and Bess, and locals’ memories of learning to drive on the beach in the 1940s.
+While attracting nearly a million visitors a year, Folly Beach SC retains its kitsch character and iconic American surfer vibes.
+Besides beautiful beachfronts, a popular boardwalk, and adjacent Charleston’s best seafood restaurants and local bars, Folly boasts varied residential architecture ranging from beautiful beach front custom homes, to small mid-century cottages with porches and historic character.

 Folly’s Pier at Folly Beach in the late 1930s.
 Boston Public Library.

-Folly Island was originally granted to the Rivers family, but remained undeveloped and mostly natural well into the nineteenth century.
-It was home to the Bohicket Native American tribe prior to European settlement.
-By 1731, a 350 acre portion of the island had passed to the Stanyarnes, who like the Rivers’, owned extensive sea island acreage.
-As a sandy sea island, it was not cultivated extensively like nearby areas that were converted into plantations early on.
+Folly Beach SC was originally granted to the Rivers family, but remained undeveloped and mostly natural well into the nineteenth century.
+It was home to the Bohicket Native American tribe prior to European settlement, marking a deeper chapter in Folly Beach history.
+By 1731, a 350-acre portion of the island had passed to the Stanyarnes, who like the Rivers’, owned extensive sea island acreage.
+As a sandy sea island, it was not cultivated like nearby areas that were converted into plantations early on.
 The coastline is constantly evolving, and historic records sometimes refer to the area as two separate islands, Little and Big Folly.
 It was also called Coffin Island on some early maps; there are several theories about the origin of that name, including Folly’s proximity to historic ship quarantine areas.
 For example, in 1832, the Brig Amelia, which had a cholera outbreak on board, wrecked just off Folly Island.

 Folly Island on the 1825 Mills Atlas, Charleston District.
 Note “Coffin Land” and lighthouse to the east.